 Blue’s “vice” is that he’d like to cuddle.
 He longs to tuck his soft pink nose into the crook of your arm and close his eyes and think about nothing but the sound of your heart beating.
 This can be very distracting, but it’s always endearing, too.

 Pegas is a tall, gracious Akhal Teke stallion, and he’s absolutely well mannered.
-He’s a tall cremello with hazel eyes.
-Pegas is shared with us by the Foundation for the Equestrian Arts.
+He’s an elegant cremello with hazel eyes.
+He is shared with us by the Foundation for the Equestrian Arts.
 Pegas is in recovery from a life threatening injury sustained before he came to the school.
 He’s got an air of gravitas and an eye with a thousand yard gaze.
 Or perhaps, the gaze is always deeply inwards.

 Regardless, when this gentleman joins his mind to yours, you’re in the company of greatness.

 River, like Strut, is another back yard arabian, flashy and full of himself.
 He’s our best go-to work in hand horse, as his half pass type movements are easy and he loves a conversation with another sentient mind.
-River was injured by his previous training, there’s some profound arthritic changes in both neck and hocks, so the work with him is very gentle and careful.
-He teaches precision, and he’s got a wicked sense of humor!
-So he teaches you to mind your toes, too.
+River was injured by his previous training, there’s some profound arthritic changes in both neck and hocks, so the work with him is very gentle and careful and it helps his body retain mobility and ease.
+River teaches precision, and he’s got a wicked sense of humor!
+So he teaches you to mind your Ps and Qs, too.

 Purchase one lesson